According to cosmologists, three elements formed from the Big Bang, before stars, galaxies or planets. They are hydrogen, helium and lithium.

 MGX Minerals Inc. (CNSX: XMG) is the largest lithium brine permit holder in Canada.
 The company just launched a new division, called PetroLithium Corp. of America.

-It will focus on recovering lithium from oil field brines.
+It will focus on recovering this metal from oil field brines.
 Some of these brines hold a lithium concentration of 700 milligrams per liter.
 That works out to 1.78 tons of lithium per Olympic-size swimming pool.

 Brine mining isn’t new.
 It began back in the 1930s as a byproduct of the oil industry.